calebchampion/megawatt_ai/README.md

 - Log into the ubuntu computer, username > megawatt, password > megawatt
 - Go to folder `AI_Project` and run command in the terminal ```streamlit run app.py```
 - This will update everthing and launch a local web address to the AI model.
+- Now you can go to that web ip address to access the model from any machine.

 #### Updating data to the model
 *Slack data*